How To Clean, Bake, And Store Pine Cones

 Gamma Lids on Buckets

-The Gamma lids are a two-piece lid, the ring or band, I guess you would call it, and the awesome screw-on lid itself.
-You need a rubber mallet and a cloth to carefully tap the “ring or band” on the bucket.
-These are 5-gallon buckets.
+The Gamma lids are two-piece: the ring or band, as you would call it, and the fantastic screw-on lid itself.
+It would be best to have a rubber mallet and a cloth to carefully tap the “ring or band” on the bucket.
+These are 5-gallon buckets shown below.

 Pine Cones